Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: SPECIAL CASES

 is a paradigm in which the learner uses Bayesian inference to infer a parameter that is shared across the source and target tasks \citep{suder_bayesian_2023}.
-The Bayesian transfer learner specifies a model class to parameterize the shared structure between tasks by a parameter $\thetaval \in \thetavals$.
-The learner represents their uncertainty about the best-fitting value $\thetaval$ as a distribution $\prior$.
-After viewing data $\sourcedata$, the learner forms their posterior $\posterior$ under which
+The Bayesian transfer learner specifies a model class parameterized by a parameter $\thetaval \in \thetavals$, representing their uncertainty about the best-fitting value $\thetaval$ as a distribution $\prior$.
+After viewing data, the learner forms their posterior $\posterior$ with p.d.f. $p_1$.
+The learner's predictor $\preddist$ has density